Obtain naturalization-related documents for your ancestors who emigrated from Italy.

 Proving Someone Naturalized in the United States

 2. You definitely need either a certificate of naturalization (sometimes called a certificate of citizenship) or an oath of allegiance.
-These are the only official docs that actually state that someone has naturalized.
+These are the only official documents that actually state that someone has naturalized.
 If you have an original copy, take it and a photocopy with you to your appointment.
 The consulate will examine the original and only take the photocopy for your file.

 3. The oath does not contain enough info to be used by itself, so it always must be accompanied by either a petition for naturalization (sometimes called a petition for citizenship) or a declaration of intent.
 We’ve actually only seen one case where someone used a declaration and oath without the petition, a long time ago, so I can’t promise that this will work now.